 Documentation & Communication

 We set quantitative goals and measure our environmental performance as discussed above, using these targets to document and improve our performance.
+In 2021, we set a Science-Based Target across all three scopes and a commitment to report annually on our progress to reduction goals.
 Internal and external communications include:

 - Annual public Corporate Responsibility Report